tjuwin1/cABAP2XLSX/README.md

 # Cloud-ABAP2XLSX
 This is a thinned/stripped down version of <a href="https://github.com/abap2xlsx/abap2xlsx">ABAP2XLSX</a> for ABAP Cloud systems.
+For complete functionality, onPrem users must still use the original ABAP2XLSX repo linked here.

 Primary focus was given to the following changes: